The Ohio Department of Insurance issued a bulletin on March 20, 2020, providing relief from certain insurance regulations.

-- At this point the Ohio Department of Insurance Notice only applies to health insurance coverage and does not impact Dental, Vision, Life or Disability coverages.
+- At this point, the Ohio Department of Insurance Notice only applies to health insurance coverage and does not impact Dental, Vision, Life or Disability coverages.
 Oswald Companies is already following up with the carriers that provide those coverages to see if they will be offering premium extensions.

 - This is Ohio specific guidance and does not impact health insurance coverage that is sited in other states.
-The Oswald Companies Compliance Team is monitoring other states and the Federal Government; we will provide further guidance as it become available.
+The Oswald Companies Compliance Team is monitoring other states and the Federal Government; we will provide further guidance as it becomes available.